Ivorforce/Monoteny/README.md

 ### Transpilation Targets

 TenLang lacks many features required to build full apps.
 Luckily, many excellent ecosystems exist where it is possible to build such things.
-Therefore, TenLang aims to focus on its most vital feature: Being a modern imperative math programming language.
+Therefore, instead, TenLang aims to focus on its most vital feature: Being a modern imperative math programming language.

-Therefore, instead of a compiler, TenLang will come with several different transpilers into existing ecosystems.
-Hereby, any frameworks built in TenLang will be usable in _any_ of those ecosystems.
+This will be possible by TenLang coming with several different transpilers.
+Hereby, any algorithms built in TenLang will be usable in _any_ of those ecosystems.
 The transpilation targets are:

 * [WIP] Python with NumPy
 * [Future] C++ with Eigen